 Sports science education did not fully equip me for working in elite sport, yet I was one of the lucky ones having been taught by some pioneers in applied sports science – such as Peter keen, Jo Doust, Steve Bull, Chris Shambrook.
 Without them showing me it was possible I almost certainly wouldn’t have taken up the challenge, gained some experiences and adapted my skills.
 But fundamentally I was untrained to deal with the situations I encountered.
 I was taught to know stuff, not to know how to use it, or be skilled and artful in bringing my knowledge to life for someone else.
 Further still, throughout my career, I would have benefitted from more direct feedback, stretching, challenging experiential skill development.
 This has to be the way forward for the industry.

-How to Support a Champion is my rallying cry, a call to action that we must all do more, to better equip each other, our colleagues, our friends.
+How to Support a Champion is my rallying cry, a call to action that we must all do more, (those aspiring for a job in sports performance and those working in sports science jobs already), to better equip each other, our colleagues, our friends.
 Why?
 Because the future demands it, the profession, the industry needs it!
 For sport to remain relevant, for science to remain relevant and for discovery to remain relevant we need a different type of conversation, one that gets to the heart of the issues, an honesty that is intuitive, sharing that is immersive and stories that are inspirational.

 I hope you can all be part of that conversation and help create the change we need**

 *I maintain this also applies to working successfully with any client with any need.